imkaywu/imkaywu.github.io/_posts/2020-01-17-history-of-stratocaster.md

 These new rosewood-fingerboard models also replaced the black marker dots on the side of the neck with new off-white “clay” dots.

-The red dye in the finish was very reactive to UV light, causing it to fade, so your 3-color sunburst guitar suddenly became a 2-color sunburst
+Fender used a red dye that was very reactive to UV light in the sunburst finish, causing it to fade, so your 3-color sunburst guitar suddenly became a 2-color sunburst

 The single-ply white pickguard was replaced by multi-ply white-black-white celluloid pickguard with more screw holes (11) and a notable greenish tint.
+This celluloid pickguard was implemented around 7/59.

 <div class="img_row">
     <img class="col half" src="/assets/img/music/stratocaster/strat59_8_hole_pickguard.jpg" alt="" title="8 hole pickguard"/>
     <img class="col half" src="/assets/img/music/stratocaster/strat59_11_hole_pickguard.jpg" alt="" title="11 hole pickguard"/>